sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

         Dism /Mount-Image /ImageFile:C:\mount\windows\Windows\System32\Recovery\winre.wim /index:1 /MountDir:C:\mount\winre

-    **TROUBLESHOOT**: If mounting operation fails, make sure that you are using the Windows 10 version of DISM that is installed with the Windows ADK and not an older version from your technician computer.
+    **Troubleshoot**: If mounting operation fails, make sure that you are using the Windows 10 version of DISM that is installed with the Windows ADK and not an older version from your technician computer.
 Don’t mount images to protected folders, such as your User\Documents folder.
 If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling virus protection.

     ![Mount](images/mount.png)

     ![Windows folder](images/windowsfolder.png)

-### 4.2.
-Modifying Images
+### Modify images

-#### 4.2.1.
-Adding Drivers
+#### Add drivers

 **x64/x86 distinction:** *IF you will be using x64 Windows 10 image, add x64 drivers or if you will be using x86 Windows 10 image add x86 drivers.*